Sonia-96/MyStudyNotes/Java&Web/Web.md

      - memory - call stack
      - CPU Time (the exact amount of time that CPU has spent in processing the data for a specific program)

-   - Threads can run in the same heap memory.
+   - Threads shares the same heap memory.
 If you don't pay attention, one thread can alter the same variable that another thread is using.
+(Dangerous!!)

-3. **Concurrency** (Parallelism): running multiple threads at the same time (also called Parallelism)
+3. **Concurrency** (Parallelism): running multiple threads at the same time

    - e.g., while a program is running, we can still deal with UI

-Q: Difference between processes and threads? //TODO
+Q: Difference between a process and a thread?

+- A process is a running program.
+A thread is a segment of a process.
+Threads allows a program to do multiple tasks concurrently.
+- Processes are indepent of each other; don't share memory or other resources.
+Threads are interdepended and share memory.
+- Processes are heavy weighted.
+Threads are light weighted.
+- A proper syncrhonization between processes is not required.
+In contrast, threads need to be properly synchronized to avoid unexpected problems.

 ## Synchronization